rfortherestofus/blog/002_pivot_functions/002_pivot_functions.md

 <img src="002_pivot_functions_files/figure-commonmark/unnamed-chunk-4-1.png" style="width:70.0%" />

-Finally, let us mention that the new data set `taylor_longer` has more rows than the initial `taylor_albums` data set.
-That’s why it’s usually refered to as being in a **long** format.
+You’ll see that `taylor_longer` has more rows than the initial `taylor_albums` data set.
+That’s why it’s usually referred to as being in a **long** format.
 Hence, the function that makes a data set longer is called `pivot_longer()`.
 Similarly, the initial data set `taylor_albums` is called **wide**.

 ## Why the wide format then?

 Sometimes it can actually be convenient to have your data in a wide format.
+Tables are a common scenario where want wide data.
 For example, check out this table created with `gt`.

 <img src="taylor_table.png" style="width:70.0%" />